 On December 8, 2015, a formal agreement (i.e. Consent Decree) between the United States, on behalf of the U.S. Environmental Protection Agency (USEPA), and Wyeth Holdings LLC (WH) was signed authorizing WH to move forward with implementation of the site-wide remedy as described in the Record of Decision issued by USEPA on September 27, 2012.

 WH and its project team have made significant progress with the permitting and construction of an on-site groundwater control, extraction, treatment and reinjection system.
-Construction began in early 2017 and will be completed in late 2018.
-After several months of testing, operation of the new treatment plant is expected to begin in early 2019.
+Construction of the system is complete and system commissioning is underway.
 In addition, engineering design is progressing on the site-wide soils and waste stabilization and solidification components.

 Site-wide Remedy Components